docker/docs/buildx/working-with-buildx.md

 handler.

-For QEMU binaries registered with `binfmt_misc` on the host OS to work transparently inside containers they must be registered with the `fix_binary` flag and QEMU must be staticaly compiled.
+For QEMU binaries registered with `binfmt_misc` on the host OS to work transparently inside containers they must be statically compiled and registered with the the `fix_binary`.
 This requires a kernel >= 4.8 and binfmt-support >= 2.1.7.
-You can check for proper registration by checking if `F` is among the flags in `/proc/sys/fs/binfmt_misc/qemu-*`.
+You can check
+for proper registration by checking if `F` is among the flags in `/proc/sys/fs/binfmt_misc/qemu-*`.
 While Docker Desktop comes preconfigured with `binfmt_misc` support for additional platforms, for other installations